-IRS Accuracy Related Penalty
+IRS Accuracy-Related Penalty

 If you have an inaccurate return, you could face a 20% IRS accuracy-related penalty on the total tax understatement if it is due to one of the following components below.
-Realize that certain tax misstatements with regards to gross valuations could trigger a 40% penalty (see accuracy-related penalty page).
+Realize that certain tax misstatements with regard to gross valuations could trigger a 40% penalty (see accuracy-related penalty page).

 - Negligence or Disregard of Regulations – If you do not make any reasonable attempt to the conform to Federal tax code.